etalazz/durapack/readme.md

 - Size sanity and neighbor consistency (backlinks, contiguous spacing)

 You can filter outputs and carving by `--min-confidence`.

+### Burst-error mitigation (interleaving)

+Writer-side guidance:
+- Choose a stripe `group` (number of consecutive frames to spread data across) and `shard_len` (bytes per stripe per round).
+- Use `interleave_bytes(&data, InterleaveParams { group, shard_len })` to split payload across upcoming frames.
+- Include the parameters in your metadata or superframe index so readers can reassemble.

+Reader-side guidance:
+- Collect stripes for the same content (e.g., from consecutive frames) and call `deinterleave_bytes(&stripes, params)` to reconstruct the original.

+---

 ## ✅ Testing